How to Season a Pizza Stone

-If you’re baking pizza, allow the pizza stone to heat up along with your oven and then slide your pie onto it.
+If you’re baking pizza, allow the pizza stone to heat up along with your oven and then slide your pizza onto it.
 Always refrain from baking something smelly like fish.
 This will only leave behind a weird smell and flavour.
 And you’ll find that getting these odours out can be difficult.

 Another great feature of pizza stones is that you don’t need to spend hours cleaning them.
 Because it has a porous surface, I never recommend using detergent or cleaning products.
 Your pizza stone will absorb them immediately, consequently ruining your stone.

 So, how do you clean it after using?

 For starters, you want to wait until it’s completely cooled down before taking it out of the oven.
 Next, remove any food stuck on the surface using a metal spatula.
 Once stuck ingredients are removed, grab a sponge and clean it using cold water.
 Even if you feel like your stone is a bit greasy, remember that these oils help season it, so don’t insist on removing the oils too much.

 Finally, your pizza stone needs to dry completely.
 Moisture within it will cause it to crack the next time it is in the oven.
 Simply set it out to dry in a moisture-free space.